Novel Coronavirus (COVID-19)

 Human Resources has developed a FAQ for employees, which is available on my.upei.ca

 It was announced that effective March 17, 2020, only essential services would be delivered on the UPEI campus, in an effort to reduce the number of people working on campus.
 Stage One of UPEI's Operational Ease-Back Plan, began on May 25, 2020, signalling the gradual return to working, teaching, learning, and conducting research on campus.
-Stage Two began on June 15, 2020.
+Stage Two began on June 15, 2020, and Stage Three began on August 2, 2020.

 General administration operating hours for the UPEI campus is 8 am–5 pm; however, please check with particular offices/departments as hours may vary.

-The UPEI Health and Wellness Centre; Accessibility Services and Counselling Services at UPEI Student Affairs; the Veterinary Teaching Hospital, Diagnostic Services, Animal Resources, and Central Services at the Atlantic Veterinary College; UPEI Security Services; UPEI Chaplaincy Centre; and the UPEI Residences continue to offer essential services.
+The UPEI Health and Wellness Centre; Accessibility Services and Counselling Services at UPEI Student Affairs; the Veterinary Teaching Hospital, Diagnostic Services, Animal Resources, and Central Services at the Atlantic Veterinary College; UPEI Security Services; UPEI Chaplaincy Centre; and the UPEI Residences have continued to offer services throughout the essential services period as well as during all three stages of UPEI's Operational Ease-Back Plan.

 The W.A.
 Murphy Student Centre remains open for students, where they can continue to access and utilize the UPEI Student Union Food Bank.